CallMeNP/lara-auth-bridge/README.md

+This package is unmaintained.

+I do not intend to continue development on this project due to changing priorities at my day job.
+I'll keep the repo up in case it is still useful to anyone.

+Thanks @Bukashk0zzz

 # Allows phpBB (3.0 & 3.1) auth over Laravel 5

 For Laravel 4.\* see [r-a-stone's work](https://github.com/r-a-stone/Laravel-Auth-Bridge) Auth driver to create/authenticate accounts.